 1. Introduction

 In fisheries, there is an important trade-off between catching older, larger individuals with higher yield and catching younger, smaller individuals when catch rates are higher due to less cumulative exposure to natural mortality.
 This trade-off can be magnified if larger individuals also fetch higher prices.
 Failing to allow individuals to grow large enough to maximize yield is known as “growth overfishing” (Hilborn and Walters 1992).
 Recruitment overfishing, where biomass is so low that spawners struggle to replenish the population, can only occur at extremely low spawning biomasses in populations with weak stock-recruit relationships, as is common in large marine ecosystems (Szuwalski et al. 2015; Sellinger et al. 2024).
-Growth overfishing is therefore a key consideration for management, especially for opportunistic species with high natural mortality, fast growth, and variable recruitment, although ecosystem responses to low biomass (e.g., changes in predator-prey interactions) do likely occur well before recruitment overfishing (King and McFarlane 2003; Caillouet et al. 2008; Cury et al. 2011).
+Growth overfishing is therefore a key consideration for management, especially for opportunistic species with high natural mortality, fast growth, and variable recruitment, although ecosystem responses to low biomass (e.g., changes in predator-prey interactions) likely occur well before recruitment overfishing (King and McFarlane 2003; Caillouet et al. 2008; Cury et al. 2011).

-Somatic growth in marine populations is highly variable, but often difficult to characterize.
+Somatic growth in marine populations is highly variable and often difficult to characterize.
 Variability in somatic growth has major implications for population dynamics and productivity, sometimes comparable to variability in early life history survival (Stawitz et al. 2015; Stawitz and Essington 2019).
 This variability, in turn, influences optimal fishery management policies in important ways (Lorenzen 2016).
-However, identifying environmental and density-dependent drivers of growth, as with many population processes, has proven difficult largely due to lack of data and the complexity of the marine environment (Stawitz et al. 2015).
-Growth frequently varies over both space and time, though because of the rich data and high model complexity needed to estimate spatial variation, methods to estimate how and where growth varies over space have been even slower to develop than methods that focus solely on temporal changes in growth (Kapur et al. 2020; Grüss et al. 2021; Indivero et al. 2023).
+However, identifying environmental and density-dependent drivers of growth, as with many population processes, has proven difficult, largely due to lack of data and the complexity of the marine environment (Stawitz et al. 2015).
+Growth frequently varies over space and time, although methods to estimate how and where growth varies over space have been even slower to develop than methods that focus solely on temporal changes in growth because of the rich data and high model complexity needed to estimate spatial variation (Kapur et al. 2020; Grüss et al. 2021; Indivero et al. 2023).
 In addition, most studies on growth variability in marine populations have focused on finfish due to their hard structures that can be reliably aged.
-In contrast, relatively few studies have quantified somatic growth variability in wild crustacean populations or attempted to identify drivers of that variability because of the difficulty in ageing.
-Lab studies have identified common factors such as temperature and food supply, as well as potentially important drivers in the future, such as ocean pH (see Chang et al. 2012 for review).
+In contrast, relatively few studies have quantified somatic growth variability in wild crustacean populations or attempted to identify drivers of that variability because of the difficulty in ageing these animals.
+Laboratory studies have identified common factors such as temperature and food supply, as well as potentially important drivers in the future, such as ocean pH (see Chang et al. 2012 for review).
 The more limited in situ research indicates that, as with finfish, somatic growth variability can be notable and have consequences for fishery production and management (Brylawski and Miller 2006; McMahan et al. 2016).